-Step 1: Before taking a Math Placement Test, attend one of the FREE Math review sessions.
-These sessions are designed to help students refresh their skills and prepare for the placement test.
+Step 1: Before taking a Math Placement Test, attend one of the FREE Math review sessions designed to help students refresh their skills and prepare for the placement test or work through one of the self-study options provided by the Mathematics Department.
 Review sessions are offered at least once a month.
-Information about upcoming sessions is available in the Assessment Services Office, Ext.
-3450.
-Additional information can be obtained by contacting Mr. Hayes at Ext.
-3964.
+Information about placement test preparation can be found on the Triton College Mathematics Department Website at: www.triton.edu/math.